 Side effects from a vaccine usually go away on their own within a few days.

-If your side effects last more than 48 hours, we recommend that you contact your PCP as soon as possible.
+If your side effects last more than 48 hours, contact your PCP as soon as possible.

 No, you cannot get COVID-19 from the vaccine.
 The vaccine doesn’t actually contain the virus that causes COVID-19.

-While we know the COVID-19 vaccines can prevent severe COVID-19 infections, we don't yet know how effective the vaccines are in preventing asymptomatic infection, which is when you're infected with COVID-19 but don’t have any symptoms.
-It may be possible to still spread COVID-19 after getting a vaccine, so it's still important to wear masks and keep distances between people.
+While we know the COVID-19 vaccines can prevent severe COVID-19 infections, we do not yet know how effective the vaccines are in preventing asymptomatic infection, which is when you are infected with COVID-19 but don’t have any symptoms.
+It may be possible to still spread COVID-19 after getting a vaccine, so it is still important to wear masks and keep distances between people.

 As people start to get the vaccines, researchers will be looking at how well they prevent asymptomatic infection.